Jobstreet: History

-Corporate affairs
+It became a public listed entity in 2004 when parent company JobStreet Corporation Berhad was listed on the MESDAQ Market of Bursa Malaysia Securities on 29 Nov 2004.
+Thereafter, Jobstreet.com was listed on the Main Board in October 2007, under stock short name, JOBST.
+Jobstreet owns 22.43% of the Taiwanese online employment provider 104 Corporation, 21.13% of the online marketing technology and services company, Innity Corporation and the automotive portal, Autoworld.com.my.

-JobStreet.com was selected by Forbes Asia as Best 200 Under a Billion company in 2007 and 2008.
+Jobstreet.com was selected by Forbes Asia as Best 200 Under a Billion company in 2007 and 2008.
 In April 2013, it crossed the RM1 billion market capitalization milestone.

 Following its purchase of 10.1% stake in 2008 for $19.3 million and another 11.2% stake for RM70.9 million in 2010, SEEK Limited, the Australian internet job recruitment company made a complete takeover in 2014 for RM 1.73 billion together with co-investors, News Corp, Tiger Global and Macquarie Capital.